 • Do not eat an unusually large meal immediately before or after your treatment.

-• Do not over-exercise, engage in sexual activity, or consume alcoholic beverages within six hours before or after treatment.
+• Do not over-exercise, consume alcoholic beverages within six hours before or after treatment.

 • Remember to keep good mental or written notes of what your response is to the treatment.

-This is important for your doctor to know so that the follow-up treatments can be designed to best help you and your problem.
+This is important for your Acupuncturist to know so that the follow-up treatments can be designed to best help you and your problem.

 Some insurance companies currently cover acupuncture costs, other companies do not yet recognize the value of acupuncture.
 Each health policy must be reviewed to determine acupuncture benefits.